evannagle/typescript-boot/README.md

 ### build

-Build the app, dump into the dist folder
+Build the app, dump into the dist folder.

 ```bash
 $(call title, "Building the app: $(BIN_FOR_APP)")